 Transport infrastructure is pivotal for economic and social development.
 Over the past decade, Public-Private Partnerships (PPPs) have been widely adopted for its delivery in developing and developed economies due to increasingly limited public budgets.
 Therefore, deciding whether to use PPPs is a critical topic for governments and relies on an essential criterion that is referred to as value for money (VfM).
-However, the complexity of transport infrastructure projects renders current VfM-oriented decision-making tool (i.e. public sector comparator) to be less-than-comprehensive assessment.
+However, the complexity of transport infrastructure projects renders the current VfM-oriented decision-making tool (i.e., public sector comparator) to be a less-than-comprehensive assessment.
 Thus, a total of five case studies of transport PPPs in Australia are undertaken in this paper to interpret existing practice.
-The empirical evidences indicate that the VfM-based assessment being widely used is ineffective in capturing: (1) key stakeholders’ (e.g. client and asset end-users) expectations and (2) the underlying dynamics of complexities of transport projects.
+The empirical evidences indicate that the VfM-based assessment being widely used is ineffective in capturing: (1) key stakeholders’ (e.g., client and asset end-users) expectations, and (2) the underlying dynamics of complexities of transport projects.
 Accordingly, a novel decision-making model that emphasizes asset service quality and usage is mathematically developed.
 Relevant implications for improving current practice have also been discussed.
-This research contributes to body of knowledge in terms of ex-ante evaluation of infrastructure projects and it is useful to enhance the effectiveness of government’s decision-making about the employment of PPPs for transport assets.
+This research contributes to the existing body of knowledge in terms of ex-ante evaluation of infrastructure projects and can be useful for enhancing the effectiveness of government’s decision-making about the employment of PPPs for transport assets.

 |Number of pages||29|